Arizona Rental Lease Agreement Templates

 Roommate Agreement – Specifies how roommates should conduct themselves in a shared dwelling.

-Standard Residential Lease Agreement – Provides legal scope for a property to be rented out for a period of one (1) year.
+Standard Residential Lease Agreement – Provides legal scope for a property to be rented out for an average period of one (1) year.

 State Definition (§ 33-1310(12)) – “means all agreements, written, oral or implied by law, and valid rules and regulations adopted under section 33-1342 embodying the terms and conditions concerning the use and occupancy of a dwelling unit and premises.”

 According to (§ 33-1368(B)), rent must be paid on the date stated in the agreement.
 Landlords may charge a late fee if rent is overdue; however, the fee must be reasonable and clearly specified in the written agreement.